Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

-If you think your eggs might not be good to eat, here is an easy treat to test them.
-Place the egg in a bowl of water.
+If you think your eggs might not be good to eat, here is an easy way to test them: place an egg in a bowl of water.
 If it sinks to the bottom, then the egg is safe to eat.
-If the egg floats on the top of the water, then it is not safe to eat.
+If the egg floats on top of the water, then it is not safe to eat.

 You can tell if milk is bad just by smelling it.
-If it smells sour, looks discolored and has lumps in it, don't use it.
+If it smells sour, looks discolored, and has lumps in it, don't use it.
 Dairy milk can last five or more days past its printed date.
 Non-fat milk can last between seven and ten days past the date on the carton.
-Whole milk can last between five to seven days past the expiration date.
+Whole milk can last between five and seven days past the expiration date.

 Dry pasta will last long past the expiration date.
 Because it doesn't contain water or any other liquid, it will stay fresh if it is kept in a dry place in an airtight container.
 You can keep boxed pasta two years past its printed date.

-Unopened bottles of alcohol such as vodka, whiskey, and rum will stay fresh forever as long as they are sealed and stored in a cool dry place.
+Liquor: Unopened bottles of alcohol such as vodka, whiskey, and rum will stay fresh forever as long as they are sealed and stored in a cool, dry place.

 There are other foods that can be used long after their expiration dates.
 The foods listed above are just some popular ones with interesting details about them.